ChangleChen/SPComBat/README.md

 <div id='id-section2'/>

 ## Software implementation
 The proposed method is an extension of [ComBat harmonization](https://github.com/Jfortin1/ComBatHarmonization/tree/master), which has been currently implemented using Matlab.
-The Python is under development.
+The Python version of our method is under development.

 ![The proposed framework](https://github.com/ChangleChen/SPComBat/blob/main/fig1.jpg)